With the introduction of California Assembly Bill 931 (AB931), voters in California have an important choice to make:

 2. Allow the nine smartest legal minds in the country (i.e., the U.S. Supreme Court) to continue to thoughtfully balance all considerations to establish well-reasoned precedent capable of equally protecting the interests of everyone.

 Every officer-involved shooting (OIS) is a tragedy.
 But haphazardly drafting proposed legislation to drastically change police use of force standards on the heels of a high-profile OIS is not the answer.
-Yet this is exactly what AB931 does: Following the March 18 incident in which a unarmed black man was killed by police in Sacramento, assembly members introduced AB931 as a statutory amendment that would significantly restrict officer use of deadly force to only that which is “necessary.”
-While this certainly rallied the protesters and appealed to the anti-police groups, it has understandably raised great concern by law enforcement—and likely resulted in furthering the divide between parties that should be allies, not adversaries.
+Yet this is exactly what AB931 does: Following the March 18 incident in which an unarmed black man was killed by police in Sacramento, assembly members introduced AB931 as a statutory amendment that would significantly restrict officer use of deadly force to only that which is “necessary.”
+While this certainly rallied the protesters and appealed to the anti-police groups, it has understandably raised a great concern by law enforcement—and likely resulted in furthering the divide between parties that should be allies, not adversaries.

 And the issue is hardly limited to California.
 Calls for more restrictive police use of force standards ring out after every high-profile shooting.
 Many law enforcement agencies have revised their policies as a result.
 As I argued following the release of the controversial National Consensus Policy on Use of Force, hastily amending policy—or authoring legislation—as a result of public pressure is ill-advised and endangers both officers and community members.